saitamasahil/Pixel-Launcher-Extended/README.md

 ### Quick Search Bar not opening
 Make sure your rom has proper GApps.
 Also if your rom doesn't have Google App then download it from play store.

-### Pixel Launcher Extended not showing in default home settings
+### Pixel Launcher Extended not showing in default home settings or no launcher showing after flashing PLE
 Uninstall updates of the Pixel Launcher app and reboot your device.
+Make sure PLE isn't in magisk's deny list.

 ## Donation Links
 If you have found this project helpful and would like to support its ongoing development, please consider making a donation.
 Your support is greatly appreciated and will help to ensure that this project can continue to be maintained and improved.